InSeon6798/InSeon6798.github.io/docs/README.md

 ## 정보처리기사
-* [Install]{:.heading.flip-title} --- How to install and run Hydejack.
+* [1과목]{:.heading.flip-title} --- How to install and run Hydejack.
-* [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* [2과목]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
+* [3과목]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+{:.related-posts.faded}
+* [4과목]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+{:.related-posts.faded}
-* [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
+* [5과목]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.
 {:.related-posts.faded}

 ## 영어